Now that you have formed your retirement plan committee with all the right representatives, you’re good to go, right?

 401(k) PLAN CHARTER COMMITTEE MEETINGS

-There are many fiduciary responsibilities for plan sponsors to not only understand but successfully execute to stay in compliance with ERISA.
+There are many fiduciary responsibilities for plan sponsors not only to understand but successfully execute to stay in compliance with ERISA.
 At Anders CPAs + Advisors we specialize in retirement plan audits.
 For more information on how we can help, request a free consultation.
 For assistance, contact the team at (314)-886-7913 to schedule an appointment.

 All Insights